How Much Does A Gastric Balloon Cost?

 |The Hospital Group||

 |Spire St Anthony’s Hospital||

 It's worth doing your research beforehand and making sure that you're comfortable with the surgeon performing the operation, the aftercare package provided as well as the overall price you're paying for the treatment.
 It's worth understanding that in most cases, you 'get what you pay for' so what seems to be the cheapest treatment at first glance might not always provide you with the best deal over the course of your treatment.

 Can I Get A Gastric Balloon On The NHS?

-Yes, in some cases the NHS will fit a gastric balloon, although the criteria is quite specific.
-If you fall into one of the two following areas, you could be considered:
+In some cases the NHS will fit a gastric balloon, although the criteria is quite specific.
+If you fall into one of the two following categories, you may be considered:

 - If you are clinically obese, with a BMI of 40 or over.

-- If you have a BMI of at least 35 and suffer from a health condition that could be improved through weight loss such as type II diabetes.
+- If you have a BMI of at least 35 and suffer from a health condition that could be improved through weight loss such as type 2 diabetes.

 Getting Surgery Abroad